YasinEhsan/developer-drills/trees/README.md

   + preorder  **N** L R
   + inorder   L **N** R
   + postorder L R **N**
-- level order is finding adj vertex from current vertex first. many permutations
+- level order is finding adj vertex from current vertex first. many permutations. can use bfs with parameter as starting node or root.